brookefzy/uvi-yolov5-deepsort/README.md

 You can also download it from [here](https://drive.google.com/drive/folders/1xhG0kRH1EX5B9_Iz8gQJb7UNnn_riXi6), and place `ckpt.t7` file under `deep_sort/deep/checkpoint/`

-5 Retrain a yolov5 weight
+5 Retrain a yolov5 weight.

 Please go to [official site of yolov5](https://github.com/ultralytics/yolov5) and to retrain a different model.

 ## Run